tadhgoc/zsh-nvm/README.md

 Although this is written as a zsh plugin, it also works with bash if you follow the [manual installation instructions](#manually).

+This fork updates the auto use function to read a .node-version file if it exists (and a .nvmrc file doesn't)

 ## Usage

 Once the plugin's installed `nvm` will be available.
 You'll probably want to load this as one of your first plugins so `node`/`npm` is available for any other plugins that may require them.